emanchado/narrows/README.md

 TODO
 ====

-* Show list of characters in a narration?
-* Drop username and index users by e-mail?
 * Allow narrators to change password, and create more narrators
 * Add feedback on save (narrator pages, character page)
 * Add a JS confirmation thing to the publish button?
+* Upgrade ProseMirror
 * ProseMirror (or configuration?) bug in Firefox
 * Avoid that the page gets reloaded
-* Allow the player to change the character avatar, e-mail address
+* Allow the player to change the e-mail address (?), character avatar
 * Rewrite the image uploader so it's a single, special component that updates the dropdown as soon as an image is uploaded
 * Make it easier to remove mention marks